osmandapp/web/main/docs/user/search/search-all.md

 - Start typing the name or address into the search box.
 - A box with the *Show on map* button will appear below the search input field.
 - Tap this button to go to the map.
-- At the top of the screen, you can continue typing your query.
+- You can continue typing your query at the top of the screen.

 ### Search Nearby